gausbalur-svg/SQL_Retail_Sale/README.md

 	group by customer_id , total_sale
 	order by 2 desc limit 5;
 ```
-**find the number of unqiue customers who purchased item from each category**
+9.**find the number of unqiue customers who purchased item from each category**
 ```
 select category,
 	count(distinct customer_id) as unqiue_customers